Tim Wakefield: Draft and minor leagues

 The following season, Wakefield made his professional pitching debut while playing for the Single-A Salem Buccaneers.
 His immediate success led to a full conversion to pitcher in 1990, and he led the Carolina League in starts and innings pitched.
-Wakefield advanced to Double-A in 1991 and continued to improve, leading all Pirates minor leaguers in wins, innings pitched, and complete games when he went 15–8 with a 2.90 ERA.
+Wakefield advanced to Double-A in 1991, leading all Pirates minor leaguers in wins, innings pitched, and complete games when he went 15–8 with a 2.90 earned run average.

 1992–1994

 In 1992, Wakefield began the season with the Triple-A Buffalo Bisons of the American Association.
-He registered a league-high six complete games by July 31—winning 10 games with a 3.06 ERA—and was called up to the majors.
+He registered a league-high six complete games by July 31—winning 10 games with a 3.06 earned run average—and was called up to the majors.

+Pittsburgh Pirates (1992–1993)

 In his major league debut, Wakefield threw a complete game against the St. Louis Cardinals, striking out 10 batters while throwing 146 pitches.

-Down the stretch, Wakefield provided a boost for the playoff-bound Pirates, starting 13 games and compiling an 8–1 record with a 2.15 ERA, a performance that won him the National League Rookie Pitcher of the Year Award from The Sporting News.
+Down the stretch, Wakefield provided a boost for the playoff-bound Pirates, starting 13 games and compiling an 8–1 record with a 2.15 earned run average, a performance that won him the National League Rookie Pitcher of the Year Award from The Sporting News.
 After winning the National League East division, the Pirates faced the Atlanta Braves in the National League Championship Series.
 Wakefield won both of his starts against Braves star Tom Glavine, throwing a complete game five-hitter in Game 3 of the NLCS and another complete game in Game 6 on three days' rest.
-With the Pirates leading the Braves in Game 7, Wakefield was poised to be named NLCS MVP until the Braves rallied for three runs in the bottom of the ninth off Stan Belinda.
+The Braves would win Game 7 to advance to the World Series.

-During the first month of the 1993 season, Wakefield walked nine batters twice and ten in another start.
-After losing his spot in the starting rotation, Wakefield was sent down to Double-A. He was recalled in September and struggled again, but finished the season with two straight shutouts.
+The Pirates named Wakefield their Opening Day starter for the 1993 season.
+Wakefield walked nine batters on Opening Day.
+After losing his spot in the starting rotation, Wakefield was sent down to Double-A in July.
+He was recalled in September and struggled again, finishing the season with a 6–11 record and a 5.61 earned run average.

 Wakefield spent most of 1994 with Triple-A Buffalo.
 He led the league in losses, walks, and home runs allowed.
 Wakefield was recalled to the Pirates in September but he did not play due to the players strike.
 The Pirates released Wakefield on April 20, 1995.

-Boston Red Sox
+Boston Red Sox (1995–2011)

 Six days after being released from the Pirates, Wakefield was signed by the Boston Red Sox.
 He worked with Phil and Joe Niekro, two former knuckleballers, who encouraged him to use the knuckleball as an out pitch.
-In Triple-A Pawtucket, Wakefield went 2–1 with a 2.53 ERA.
+With the Triple-A Pawtucket Red Sox, Wakefield went 2–1 with a 2.52 earned run average.